ptrkrysik/multi-rtl/README.md

 Multi-rtl
 ==================
-`Multi-rtl` is a GNU Radio block that transforms cheap `RTL-SDR` receivers into multi-channel receiver.
+`Multi-rtl` is a GNU Radio block that transforms cheap multiple `RTL-SDR` receivers into multi-channel receiver.

-`Multi-rtl` is the first software solution that:
-* automates synchronization of multiple `RTL-SDR` receivers,
-* enables synchronous reception with each channel tuned to a different central frequency.
+`Multi-rtl` is the first software solution that enables synchronous reception with each channel based on a `RTL-SDR` receiver tuned to a different central frequency.
+The synchronization is done automatically and in software - without the need for any additional hardware.

 Installation
 ==================